Mozambique Visa 2026: ETA, e-Visa & Visa on Arrival

 - Route A — pay at the border.
 Arrive with your passport, return ticket, and hotel booking, and pay about $10 USD at immigration.
 Quick but dependent on a functioning card machine — bring cash (USD, EUR, or MZN) as backup.

 - Route B — get the ETA online.
 Apply at evisa.gov.mz.
 Costs about $48 USD.
 It usually comes back in 1–2 days, but we’d recommend applying about a week before you travel to leave a buffer — the portal has outages and can ask for corrections.
 Print the PDF and carry it.
 If the application is rejected, the fee is not refunded — but you can re-apply with the corrections.
 Apply early enough to re-submit if something goes wrong.
 ETAs are also non-refundable if you postpone or cancel your trip — if your dates shift, you’ll need to apply again.
+And don’t apply too early either: the ETA is valid for only about 60 days from the date it’s issued — not from your travel date — and it’s single-entry, so the clock starts the moment it’s approved.
+Apply months ahead and it can expire before you arrive, or partway through your trip.
+The sweet spot is one to four weeks before you fly.

 Our recommendation: get the ETA.
 Some airlines now refuse to board passengers without one, even though Mozambique itself would admit you visa-free.
 The ETA removes that risk.